ist199211-ist199311/homeworks-nss/hw1.typ

   From a security standpoint, more iterations make the KDF slower and are therefore better (magnifying the effect described above), but there is a trade-off to be considered with _usability_: if the KDF is _too_ slow, it may prove to be a limitation to legitimate users and impact normal system usage.
 In summary, more iterations are better but only up to a certain point, after which the impact on user experience is non-negligible.

-+ Considering peppers as described in the question, and assuming (per its wording) that they are kept by the user but generated by the server (per-user, perhaps pseudo-randomly):
++ Considering peppers as described in the question, and assuming (per its wording) that they are kept by the user but generated securely (per-user, perhaps pseudo-randomly):

-  - Advantage: if the system (including the authentication database) is fully compromised, the pepper is not stored anywhere, so attackers still need to bruteforce each user's pepper, which may be computationally infeasible (especially when paired with a slow hash function)
+  - Advantage: if the system (including the authentication database) is fully compromised, the pepper is not stored anywhere, so attackers still need to bruteforce each user's pepper, which may be computationally infeasible (especially when paired with a slow hash function);
-  - Disadvantage: there can be usability concerns with regards to requiring users to store their pepper value and submitting it on every login request, which can be a burden if the pepper is sufficiently long
+  - Disadvantage: there can be usability concerns with regards to requiring users to store their pepper value and submitting it on every login request, which can be a burden if the pepper is sufficiently long.

   #v(1fr) // force page break, for style (next item would not fully fit)